kpetersen04/kpetersen04.github.io/README.md

 - Writing a quick note for myself on what I should start with when I returned to working on my game.
 This helped me focus and use my available time wisely.
 - Resetting the game, taking into consideration which buttons were clicked when the player ended the game.
 I systemtically worked through all possible varations to ensure that board reset correctly.
-- The loseLife() felt like a win as the logic for that fucntion came with ease.
+- The loseLife() felt like a win as the logic for that function came with ease.
 - The logical movement of Team Rocket out of their homebase and into the maze where their movement then became randomized.

 ## Lessons Learned